alxhotel/graphwork/README.md

 If you want to test all of the current graphs available in the repo, you can run all the JUnit tests.

 Tests check if the resulting graph is a tree and cover of the original.

+For now they are only executed based on "the most connected" criteria.

 Be patient they may take a while.
 Aprox.
 90 sec. in a normal specs laptop.